Phase diagram of the $J_1$-$J_2$ quantum Heisenberg model for arbitrary spin: Summary and outlook

 \item For frustrated magnets in reduced dimensions the implementation of these sum rules and the constraints imposed by spin conservation and ergodicity are crucial to construct sensible truncations of the spin FRG flow equations.

 \item In contrast to the pseudo-fermion FRG approach \cite{Reuther2010,Mueller2024}, the implementation of our spin FRG for frustrated magnets does not require heavy numerical calculations; the results presented in this work have been obtained in a few minutes on a desktop computer.
+It is also not necessary to perform finite-size scaling to detect phase transitions between long-range ordered and paramagnetic phases in the spin FRG, unlike in the pseudo-fermion and pseudo-Majorana FRG implementations.
+Which method is ultimately preferable for the study of frustrated quantum magnets of course also depends on their respective quantitative accuracy.
+In this respect, it would be desirable to compare the spin FRG with pseudo-fermion and pseudo-Majorana FRG in benchmark systems where exact results are known by other methods.

 \item The spin FRG allows us to investigate quantum spin systems for arbitrary real values of the spin quantum number $S$, without additional technical modifications or numerical costs.
 While implementations of the pseudo-fermion FRG for $ S > 1/2 $ exist \cite{Baez2017, Fukui2022, Mueller2024}, they come with additional technical complications because each spin-$S$ operator is represented by $ 2 S $ copies of spin-$1/2$ operators, which are then expressed in terms of pseudo-fermions with an additional flavor index.
 Due to this construction, they are also restricted to integer or half-integer values of $S$.